Muyeol of Silla: Reign

 He was well acquainted with the Emperor Gaozong of the Tang dynasty, for he and the Emperor were friends before Gaozong became an Emperor.
 King Muyeol was a great support to the Emperor, and the Emperor returned the support to King Muyeol.
 He constantly pleaded with the Tang for reinforcements to destroy Baekje, to which the Tang finally acquiesced in 660, sending 130,000 troops under General Su Dingfang.
-Meanwhile, Gim Yu-sin set out from Silla with 50,000 soldiers and fought the bloody Battle of Hwangsanbeol leaving Baekje devastated and unprotected.
+Meanwhile, Kim Yu-sin set out from Silla with 50,000 soldiers and fought the bloody Battle of Hwangsanbeol leaving Baekje devastated and unprotected.
 King Uija of Baekje finally surrendered, leaving only Goguryeo to face Silla as an adversary on the Korean peninsula.

-In June of the following year King Muyeol died, leaving his son Gim Beopmin to assume the throne.
+In June of the following year King Muyeol died, leaving his son Munmu of Silla to assume the throne.

+His tomb is currently located in Gyeongju.
+It is the only Silla-era tomb for which the owner's identity is known with certainty.